 If you feed your dog in moderation, the vitamins and minerals in apples can benefit your pet.
 Here are two main reasons to give your dog apples:

-1 Dietary Fiber: Apple contains fibers that help us in keeping regular and to your furry friend.
-The fiber in apples can contribute to a dog’s overall gastrointestinal health that keeps your dog’s digestive system constant.
+Apple contains fibers that help us in keeping regular and to your furry friend.
+The fiber in apples can contribute to a dog’s overall gastrointestinal health which keeps your dog’s digestive system constant.

-2 Vitamin C: Apples do contain vitamin C that helps in degenerative conditions, like joint disease.
+Apples do contain vitamin C which helps in degenerative conditions, like joint disease.
 It can boost the immune system of your dog and prevent them from getting sick.

 The Myth About Poisonous Apple Seeds